sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 ### Contour

-Contour is an open source ingress controller that provides dynamic configuration updates and multi-team ingress delegation while maintaining a lightweight profile.
+Contour is an open source ingress controller that provides dynamic configuration updates.
 Contour support is available starting with the 2026.02 cadence release.

 | Name | Description | Type | Default | Required | Notes | Tasks |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: |